 What is a Waste Tire Hauler Bond?

-A waste tire hauler bond is designing to provide some form of security to the state requiring waste tire haulers to maintain a valid license, as well as the customers who interact with waste tire haulers.
-Should a waste tire hauler fail to transport waste tires in a safe manner in line with current rules and regulations, a claim may be made against the waste tire hauler bond.
+A waste tire hauler bond protects the state and the customers who interact with waste tire haulers.
+Should a waste tire hauler fail to safely transport waste tires in line with current rules and regulations, customers can make a claim against the waste tire hauler bond.

 Who Needs a Waste Tire Hauler Bond?

-For instance, anyone who moves 40 or more tires as waste is considered a waste tire hauler in the state of California.
-In Iowa, however, the threshold is 10 waste tires.
+For example, anyone who moves 40 or more tires as waste is considered a waste tire hauler in the state of California, but in Iowa, the threshold is 10 waste tires.
 It is important to check with state and local licensing authorities to understand the definition of a waste tire hauler and bonding requirements specific to your location.

 How Much Does Waste Tire Hauler Bond Cost?